Pool Plaster Discs for Rough Pool Plaster Repair and Surface Smoothing

 Most rough or uncomfortable pool surfaces don’t need to be removed — they need to be corrected.
 When plaster is over-etched or unevenly exposed, the issue is almost always limited to the top layer of the finish.
 High spots, sharp texture, and surface stains develop when material is removed too aggressively or inconsistently.
 The structure beneath remains sound.

+After progressing through 50-grit, 70-grit, and 120-grit Pool Plaster Discs, the surface was restored to a uniform, smooth finish using the dry polishing method.
 The goal is precision — correcting only what needs attention, and nothing more.

 Plaster Thickness & Surface Correction